-We have a marketing agreement with Micromet AG, now part of Amgen, Inc. (the "Micromet Agreement"), pursuant to which we may be entitled to a share of certain milestone and royalty payments if Vicineum, a drug being developed by Sesen Bio, Inc. ("Sesen"), is approved for the treatment of non-muscle invasive bladder cancer.
-In a press release dated February 16, 2021, Sesen announced that the U.S. Food and Drug Administration (the "FDA") has accepted for filing Sesen's Biologic License Application ("BLA") for Vicineum.
-The FDA further granted Priority Review, with a target Prescription Drug User Fee Act ("PDUFA") date for a decision on the BLA of August 18, 2021.
-Accordingly, we earned a milestone of \$409,430 in the first quarter of 2021, all of which was received by June 30, 2021.
-In a filing with the U. S. Securities and Exchange Commission ("SEC") in March 2021, Sesen noted that it had received notice from the European Medicines Agency ("EMA") that its Marketing Authorization Application ("MMA") for Vicineum was found to be valid and the review procedure has officially started.
+We have a marketing agreement with Micromet AG, now part of Amgen, Inc. (the "Micromet Agreement"), pursuant to which we may be entitled to certain milestone and royalty payments if Vicineum, a drug being developed by Sesen, Inc., is approved for the treatment of non-muscle invasive bladder cancer.
+In a press release dated February 16, 2021, Sesen announced that the U.S. Food and Drug Administration (the "FDA") had accepted for filing Sesen's Biologic License Application ("BLA") for Vicineum.
+The FDA further granted Priority Review, with a target Prescription Drug User Fee Act ("PDUFA") date for a decision on the BLA of August 18, 2021 Accordingly, we earned a milestone of \$409,430 in the first quarter of 2021, all of which was received by June 30, 2021.
+However, on August 13, 2021, Sesen announced that it had received a Complete Response Letter ("CRL") from the FDA and that the FDA had determined that it cannot approve the BLA for Vicineum in its present form and had provided recommendations specific to additional clinical/statistical data and analyses in addition to Chemistry, Manufacturing and Controls ("CMA") issues pertaining to a recent preapproval inspection and product quality.
+Since that time, Sesen has reported that it has had a number of meetings with the FDA and noted that it had plans for further meetings to align on the remaining outstanding items related to the additional Phase 3 clinical trial.
+In an SEC filing on July 12, 2022, Sesen noted that on July 11, 2022, it participated in a Type B Meeting with the FDA and discussed outstanding items related to Sesen's proposed protocol and statistical analysis plan design elements for an additional Phase 3 clinical trial for Vicineum..
+However, on July 18, 2022, Sesen announced that it has made the strategic decision to voluntarily pause further development of Vicineum in the U.S., Subsequently, on July 20, 2022, Sesen announced that it had approved a restructuring plan to reduce operating expenses and better align its workforce to comport with its decision to pause further development of Vicineum.

+In a filing with the SEC in March 2021, Sesen noted that it had received notice from the European Medicines Agency ("EMA") that its Marketing Authorization Application ("MMA") for Vicineum was found to be valid and the review procedure had officially started.
 Accordingly, we earned and received an additional milestone of \$292,284 in the second quarter of 2021.
+Subsequently, on August 25, 2021, Sesen announced that it had withdrawn its application to market Vicineum in Europe.

-Due to the challenges associated with developing and obtaining approval for drug products, and the lack of involvement by us in the development and approval process, there is substantial uncertainty as to whether we will receive additional milestone or any royalty payments under the Micromet Agreement.
+Due to the challenges associated with developing and obtaining approval for drug products, and the lack of our involvement in the development and approval process, there is substantial uncertainty as to whether we will receive any milestone or royalty payments under the Micromet Agreement.
 We will not recognize revenue until all revenue recognition requirements are met.